Edward-Perez/game-show-app/README.md

 * App styles have been personalized and changes have been noted in the README.md file and the project submission notes

 ### Exceeds Ratings HTML/CSS Changes
-* Background images have been placed in body and overlay div
+* Background images have been placed in body and overlay div.
-* Responsive CSS file has been added along with a normalizer.css
+* Responsive CSS file has been added along with a normalizer.css.
-* Fonts have been imported to use on h1 and h2
+* Fonts have been imported to use on h1 and h2.
-* Button 'key' layout receives a bottom white border
+* Button 'key' layout receives a bottom white border.
-* Show class receives a transparent color to allow background image to flow in
+* Show class receives a transparent color to allow background image to flow in.